top of page

 RESEARCH

 My research interests and experiences lies at the interface between math and biology.
-I'm largely interested in the ecology of infectious disease, and am excited by questions aiming to prevent, control, and understand the spread of infectious diseases both in wildlife an human populations.
+I'm largely interested in the ecology of infectious disease, and am excited by questions aiming to prevent, control, and understand the spread of infectious diseases both in wildlife and human populations.
 I enjoy using mathematical models to explore the drivers of disease dynamics, how to control the spread of infectious diseases, and what ecological and evolutionary role behavior plays in the spread of infectious disease.
+My interest for disease ecology does not stop at wildlife populations, I am also interested in how microbes move and propagate in the built environment, and how we can use that knowledge to limit risk of disease to occupants in buildings.

 Vaccinating wildlife populations with baits